TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-axes.md

 *   [This flexbox visual cheatsheet](https://flexbox.malven.co/) has some useful references to flex and its properties.

-* For an interactive demo of how axes work with flexbox, check out [this Scrim](https://scrimba.com/learn/flexbox/main-axis-and-cross-axis-flexbox-tutorial-cz94MT8).
+* For an interactive demo, check out this [Scrim on Flexbox axes](https://scrimba.com/learn/flexbox/main-axis-and-cross-axis-flexbox-tutorial-cz94MT8).
+Note that this Scrim requires logging into Scrimba in order to view.